2018-2019 Grant Recipients

 - To view our 2013-2014 Community Health Program Grantees, click here.

-For more information about the Komen Southwest Ohio Community Health Programs, please contact:
+For more information about the Komen Southwest Ohio Community Health Programs, please contact us at:

 6120 South Gilmore Rd., Suite 206, Fairfield, Ohio 45240